robenkleene/Dotfiles/install/man/markdown/fish/fish-vs-zsh.md

 - More ubiquitous
 - Works more like other programs, Fish features feel missing when writing commands in Vim's command line for example
+- Better completion support for some older CLI tools